matthiasjo/spiced-petition/README.md

 The goal of this project was to study Handlebars, Express and getting more familiar with Node.js while creating a petition website.
 The topic "save the bees" was chosen randomly as a work in progress topic.
 This project has only a learning and demo purpose.

-technologies/packages used: handlebars, node, express, postgres, bulma
+This project was also pushed to Heroku.

+technologies/packages used: Handlebars, Node, Express, Postgres, Bulma, Heroku

 ### Install dependencies